cscart/docs/en/developer_guide/api/entities/product_variations.rst

   GET /api/product_variations/

-This request returns 10 variations with a their details.
+This request returns 10 variations with their details.

 ----------------------------------
 Pagination, Sorting, and Filtering